JCPTrevillian/rental-website/README.md

 ![button event handler:animation](https://github.com/JCPTrevillian/rental-website/assets/95890754/a75835a5-894e-45c0-b4d7-e4ba04945333)
 \
 \
 **Original images were different sizes.
-Resize and target lower 10% of screen blank edge to edge across so toggle dots are more obvious**
+Resize and leave lower 10% of screen blank edge to edge so toggle dots are more obvious**
 \
 \
 *style.css*